SHA056/Dr.-Suess/README.md

-Hello World!
+xxHello World!

 This repository holds writings and works of Dr. Suess, a notable children's writer.
-I do not own any work.
+I do not own anything.

 This repository is made for purposes of exploring github.